-Targeted sensory reinnervation is a method where the skin over a target muscle is denervated, then reinnervated with nerve fibers from an amputated limb.
+Targeted sensory reinnervation is a method where a patch of skin is denervated, then reinnervated with nerve fibers from an amputated limb.
 When this piece of skin is touched, it provides the amputee with the sensation that the missing limb is being touched.

 TSR vs TMR (Targeted Muscle Innervation)